awaismaq97/falconv1/README.md

 The following rules are enforced at every layer of the system:

-- The default system prompt is an **empty string** — no pre-filled instructions.
+- The default system prompt is set in falcon/config.py file.
-- What you type in the system prompt field is sent to the model **exactly as typed**.
-Nothing is added, removed, or reformatted.
-- If the system prompt is empty, **no system message is sent** to the model at all.
 - The engine adds **zero** hidden context — `build_payload()` is the authoritative, inspectable record of what goes to Groq.
 - The `<think>...</think>` filter strips chain-of-thought blocks from reasoning models (e.g. Qwen3) before they reach the UI — the model's reasoning is not echoed.